Brown and Serve Rolls Recipe

 And there you have it!
 The ultimate homemade rolls!
 You or your guests won’t notice that they’ve been in the freezer for a few days or weeks.
 Soft, fluffy…They’re simply perfection.

-Serve freshly baked rolls at short notice with these Homemade Brown ‘n Serve Rolls.
-They’re soft and fluffy with a golden brown top.
+Serve fresh rolls at short notice with this Homemade Brown and Serve Rolls recipe.
+They're soft and fluffy with a golden brown top.

 Servings 24